relativitydev/relativity-forms-workshop-fest-2019/source/RelativityFormsWorkshop/RelativityForms/readme.md

 createEventHandlersForFileName(fileName, settings = {})
 ```

-`expectEventHandlersSurfaceArea` asserts that the eventHandlers object you've given it contains exactly the functions you've specified; no more, and no less.
-Additionally, the assertion checks that the functions you've specified are valid eventNames.
+`expectEventHandlersSurfaceArea` asserts that the eventHandlers object you've given it contains all of the functions you're expecting, and that the functions you've specified are valid eventNames.

 ```
 /**